Environment variables used by the raku command line

 Indicates the period in which the telemetry snapper will take a snapshot.
 Defaults to .1 for 10 snapshots per second.

-Initial version written by the Rakudo contributors, see the CREDITS file.
+Written by the Rakudo contributors, see the CREDITS file.

-The initial version of this manual page was written by Reini Urban, Moritz Lenz and the Rakudo contributors.
+This manual page was written by Reini Urban, Moritz Lenz and the Rakudo contributors.